 About Us

-Our Origin Story
+Our Origin & History

-A film titled “Small Town Editor” was produced in 1951 by the U.S. State Department to be viewed around the world to show how a small-town newspaper can contribute to democracy.
-Houstoun Waring, a prominent Littletonite and editor of the Littleton Independent, was featured in the film.
+In 1951, the U.S. State Department produced a film titled Small Town Editor, intended to be viewed around the world as an example of how a small-town newspaper could contribute to democracy and strengthen its community.
+Featured in the film was Houstoun Waring, a prominent Littleton resident and editor of the Littleton Independent.

 Bega Littleton Sister City Exchange, Inc. (47-4761318) is a non-profit 501c3.
 The exchange is not funded by the City of Littleton, but does receive support in terms of periodic local partnership grants and arts and culture grants.